Penny Lane: Influence and legacy

 The promotional clips for "Penny Lane" and "Strawberry Fields Forever" are recognised as pioneering works in the medium of music video.
 In 1985, they were the oldest selections included in the New York Museum of Modern Art (MoMA)'s exhibition of the most influential music videos.
 The two films occupied a similar place in MoMA's 2003 "Golden Oldies of Music Video" exhibition, where they were presented by avant-garde artist Laurie Anderson.

 Liverpool poet Roger McGough credited "Penny Lane" and "Strawberry Fields Forever" as the first examples of British streets and locations being celebrated in pop music and of the Beatles creating a "mythology" for Liverpool.
 The song's popularity led to the regular theft of Penny Lane street signs and the area becoming one of the city's major tourist attractions.
 As of 2014, the roundabout was home to the Sgt.
 Pepper Bistro & Bus Shelter, although the business had long ceased operating.
 The feature films Wonderwall (for which Harrison supplied the instrumental musical score in 1968) and Almost Famous include characters named after the song.
 Former adult film star Jennifer Ketcham said she chose her pseudonym Penny Flame to reflect her fondness of the Beatles song and marijuana.

 German politician Martin Schulz once described the song as a working class anthem.
 He said that it is his favourite Beatles song and it can reduce him to tears sometimes.
-It is a symbol of class consciousness for him and the Beatles′ working class background reminds him of his own.
-"The message is that everything you experience in life can be traced back to the street where you come from.
-You can never escape your origins" he said in answer to a question asked by a union magazine.
+It is a symbol of class consciousness for him and the Beatles' working-class background reminds him of his own.

+Penny Lane the song inspired Pennie Ann Trumbull’s name (as well as the character Penny Lane in Almost Famous).